seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

 }

 All should simplify to a single comparison.
-All of these are currently not optimized with "clang -emit-llvm-bc | opt -O3".
+All of these are currently not optimized with "clang -emit-llvm37-bc | opt -O3".

 //===---------------------------------------------------------------------===//